SU-Bolides/Course_2025_ros2/docs/operation/index.md

 ## Launching the existing algorithms

 The two main launch files are ```ready_for_nav.launch``` and ```ready_for_slam.launch```.
 They will launch the required process nodes to parse the various sensors' data, and launch additional files like the particle filter or the SLAM node depending on the chosen launch file.
 The actual controllers that make the decisions on where the cars move are to be launched separately.
-The best working one is the stanley_controller, which should be launched via the corresponding ```stanley_launch.launch" file.
+The best working one is the stanley_controller, which should be launched via the corresponding ```stanley_launch.launch``` file.

 ## Making a map of the circuit